genepi/imputationserver/docs/api.md

 For security reasons, Api Tokens are valid for 30 days.
 You can check the status in the web interface.

-## Job Submission
+## Job Submission for Whole Genome Imputation
 The API allows to submit imputation jobs and to set several parameters.
+For HLA imputation, please see below.

 ### POST /jobs/submit/minimac4